 In our study, we capitalize on these developments by combining field trial data with collated global environmental data to evaluate multiple SCPs side by side.
-Specifically, we gather results from numerous experiments worldwide that compared these practices (like no-till, cover cropping, agroforestry, organic farming) against conventional controls, and for each site we overlay information on climate, soil, and topography drawn from global datasets.
+Specifically, we gather results from numerous experiments worldwide that compared these practices (like no-till, cover cropping, agroforestry, organic farming) against CT controls, and for each site we overlay information on climate, soil, and topography drawn from global datasets.
 This approach allows us to assess how yield responses to different SCPs vary across a wide range of climatic zones, soil conditions, and landscape positions.
 By analyzing many practices and environmental variables together, our study provides a more comprehensive, comparative perspective on SCP outcomes than previous analyses focused on a single practice.
 We aim to identify which combinations of practice and environment tend to produce positive yield results, and where trade-offs might occur, thereby offering insights into the contexts in which SCPs can best contribute to both food security and sustainability.